Phonics and Reading

 Phonics

-Click HERE to go directly to Monster Phonics website.
+Click HERE to go directly to the Read, Write Inc website.

-We use the 'Oxford Reading Tree' programme, once pupils are confident in phonics, which is supplemented with book banded high quality texts.
-Children take home a wide range of fiction and non-fiction books which are carefully selected to match their current reading level and interests.
+Once pupils are confident in phonics, pupils take home a wide range of fiction and non-fiction books which are carefully selected to match their current reading level and interests.
 Parents are requested to listen to their children read and provide comments in their home/school reading record.
 Once they become independent readers, children select their own reading material and they are also requested to complete a reading task on completion of a book to show their understanding of the text.

 Parents are key partners in a child's learning and are invited into school on a regular basis to view their children's work and discuss their progress with the staff.